yangcas/yangcas1.github.io/_pages/cv.md

 ## Work Experience

-### Project Intern at Topelec Tech, Co.
-Ltd, Beijing,China (February 2014- August 2014)

-I have finished studies and applications about network protocol in practical projects, such as uIP, Zigbee 2007/pro and 900M RFID.

-### Intern at EDA Laboratory of Beihang University, Beijing, China (June 2013- September 2013)

-### Summer student at school’s innovation Laboratory of Anhui University (July 2009- August 2009)
-I had the opportunity to work at the school’s innovation lab for National Undergraduate Electronic Design Contest.

-### Research at Key Laboratory of Wireless Sensor Network and Communication, CAS, China (October 2014- September 2016)

-### Research at Key Laboratory of Wireless Sensor Network and Communication, CAS, China (October 2014- September 2016)
+### Research at Shanghai Institute of Microsystem and Information Technology (SIMIT), Chinese Academy of Sciences (CAS), China (Sept.
+2016- Present)

 I have designed and developed an acoustic based localization and tracking prototype system using an android smartphone and commercial speakers.
 The system could provide fine-grained mobile interaction in 2D and 3D space with high sensitivity.

-I have designed and developed a prototype system for detecting gas leakage based on the acoustic spectrum change caused by gas leakage, which will be deployed to some natural gas wells of Shanghai as a pilot project.
+I have designed and developed a prototype system for detecting gas leakage based on the distinctive acoustic spectrum change caused by gas leakage, which will be deployed to some natural gas wells of Shanghai as a pilot project.

+### Research at Shanghai Research Center for Wireless Communications, Shanghai, China (Oct.
+2014- Sept.
+2016)

 I have designed and developed a prototype system for intelligent pillow to avoid snoring using an embedded system, which could adjust the height of the pillow automatically according to the snore it heard.

 By migrating and modifying the Linux kernel module (ath9k) of OpenWrt, I have developed OpenWrt based wireless router, which could get Channel State Information (CSI) of WiFi signal between commercial router and smartphones.

-I have developed graphical user interfaces (GUIs) using Microsoft Foundation Classes (MFC) in Windows, GIMP Toolkit (GTK+) in Linux, and GUI development environment (GUIDE) in Matlab.

-## Experiences

-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+### Project Intern at Topelec Tech, Co.
+Ltd, Beijing,China (Feb.
+2014- Aug.
+2014)

+I have finished studies and applications about network protocol in practical projects, such as uIP, Zigbee 2007/pro and 900M RFID.

+### Teaching Assistant (Sept.
+2013- Jan.
+2014)
+As a teaching assistant, I assisted our teacher to address students' questions and gave a course about digital circuit design experiment for undergraduates.

+### Intern at EDA Laboratory of Beihang University, Beijing, China (June 2013- Sept.
+2013)
+Before the start of my graduate studies, Professor Jinming Dong gave me an opportunity to join the EDA laboratory.

+### Summer student at school’s innovation Laboratory of Anhui University (July 2009- Aug.
+2009)
+I had the opportunity to work at the school’s innovation lab for National Undergraduate Electronic Design Contest.